mnot/I-D/for-the-users/draft.md

 non-governmental organisations, social movements, employers, and parents.

 Successful specifications will provide some benefit to all of the relevant parties, because standards do not represent a zero-sum game.
-However, there are often situations where we need to balance the benefits of a decision between two (or more) parties.
+However, there are sometimes situations where we need to balance the benefits of a decision between two (or more) parties.

-To help clarify such decisions, {{users}} mandates that end users have the highest priority.
+In these situations, when one of those parties is the "end user" of the Internet -- for example, a person using a Web browser, mail client, or other agent that connects to the Internet -- we tend to favour their needs over that of parties such as network operators or equipement vendors.

 Our goal is not to avoid all potential harm to or constraint of end users; rather, it's to give guidance in a particular situation -- when we've identified a conflict between the interests of end